Insubric/steepest_paths_tool/README.md

 ----------------------
 The output of the steepest paths tool is a SpatiaLite database which can be accessed using either the open source geographic information system QGIS or the R statistical software (with “rgdal” or “sf” packages).
 This database contains 3 vector layers of three-dimensional polylines, which can be described as follow:
-* **lines**: The entire computed line from the point of ignition until a main mountain summit is reached, calculated solely on the basis of the morphology of the terrain and without considering the intersections with the forest cover.
+* **lines**: The entire computed line from the starting point (representing a possible ignition point of a forest fire) until a main mountain summit is reached, calculated solely on the basis of the morphology of the terrain and without considering the intersections with the forest cover.
 * **blocked_lines**: The computed line up until the point at which for the first time the trajectory leaves the forest for a horizontal distance greater than a threshold value (see the _maxnoforest_ variable which is set by default to 40 meters in the R script).
 * **last_forest_lines**: The computed line up until the point at which the trajectory leaves the forested area for the last time.